Raseborg, Finland: What to pack, what to wear, and when to go [2023]

 • Luggage scale to avoid fees

 A plug adapter that supports outlet types C and F. Be sure to get the right kind.
-The majority of adapters currently available are just plug changers and expect your electronics to change the voltage themselves.
+Many adapters available online are simply plugs and expect your electronics to change the voltage themselves.
 If yours can't do that they could get fried.
-This one works in most locations.
+This one should work in most locations.

 • Airplane phone mount